rafaellaurindo/task-manager-laravel/readme.md

 ## Acknowledgments

-* The commits used pattern can be seen in more detail in: [https://github.com/rafaelfilholm/fluxo-trabalho/blob/master/desenvolvimento/git-flow.md]().
+* The commits used pattern can be seen in more detail in [this link](https://github.com/rafaelfilholm/fluxo-trabalho/blob/master/desenvolvimento/git-flow.md).